LauraRuis/VAST2017/README.md

 3. Describe up to six unusual patterns and highlight why you find them unusual.
 Please limit your answer to six images and 500 words.
 4. What are the top 3 patterns you discovered that you suspect could be most impactful to bird life in the nature preserve?

+## Data
+The data is delivered by the VAST Challenge in a .csv file.
+It contains data from sensors around the nature preserve.
+A map with the locations of roadways and sensors is also supplied.
+The data in the .csv file specifies per row:
+- timestamp
+- car ID (unique per vehicle)
+- car type
+- sensor that measured the data
+Possible features to solve the problem to get from this data are:
+- Time spent by cars in the preserve
+- Busy locations (sensors) over time
+- Travel speed of cars
+- Type of cars at locations / over time
+- etc.

 ## Proposed approach
+This project will consist of a partial solving of this problem and should solve the problem together with the projects of two project-partners.
+One of the important issues in this challenge is the mapping of the nature preserve, which could be very well represented in a graph structure.
+The nodes of this graph would be the sensors, or gates.
+The edges would be the possible roadways between these gates.